-24. Financial instruments: Fair value
+28. Financial instruments: Fair value

-The fair value of the group's financial assets comprising of cash and bank balances, trade and other receivables and financial liabilities comprising of trade and other payables and bank borrowings approximate to their carrying values.
+The fair value of the group's financial assets comprising of cash and bank balances, loan to a related party, trade and other receivables and financial liabilities comprising of trade and other payables, unsecured loan and bank borrowings approximate to their carrying values.